 5. Move more

 It stands to reason that you need to move more, to burn off more calories than you consume.
-Find an exercise that you love and you are more likely to stick with it.
+Find an exercise that you love, and wear some great activewear and you are more likely to stick with it.
 Adults should aim for 150 minutes of moderate or 75 minutes of vigorous exercise per week.
 Anyone for Tennis?

 But remember to start slowly and work up to this.
 A great thing to do is increase your walking steps a day to 10,000.
 Even standing more during the day is a good idea.
 If you work at a desk stand up for a few minutes every hour and walk around the office or workplace.
 Little things soon add up.